Creating Comfortable Holiday Spaces

 • The holidays bring various sensory inputs that can be joyful for some but overwhelming for others.

-• Identify or create a calm space where the neurodivergent person can decompress and avoid or reduce overwhelm.
+• Identify or create a calm space where the person can decompress and avoid or reduce overwhelm.

-• Preferences for specific sensory supports should be discussed with the neurodivergent individual.
+• Preferences for specific sensory supports should be discussed beforehand and regularly with the loved one.

 • Recognize and normalize self-stimulatory behaviors, or “stims”, that do not cause physical harm to themselves or others as coping mechanisms for managing sensory input and stress.